cockroachdb/docs/v2.0/check.md

 ---
-title: Check Constraint
+title: CHECK Constraint
-summary: The Check constraint specifies that values for the column in INSERT or UPDATE statements must satisfy a Boolean expression.
+summary: The CHECK constraint specifies that values for the column in INSERT or UPDATE statements must satisfy a Boolean expression.
 toc: false
 ---